sdboyer/transducers-go/README.md

 Transducers can be tricky to understand with just an abstract description, but here it is:

-> Transducers are a means of building composable, reusable transformation algorithms.
+> Transducers are a composable way to build reusable algorithmic transformations.

 Transducers were introduced in Clojure for a sorta-similar reason that `range` exists in Go: because they wanted one way of writing element-wise operations on channels *and* other collection structures (though that's just the tip of the iceberg).